 Sunshine, gelato, and beautiful azure waters–it’s hard to imagine a better place to hit the beach than Italy, especially when there are so many adorable beach towns in Italy to choose from!

-Whether it’s the glitz and glamour of the Amalfi Coast or the laid-back, rugged beauty of Puglia, Italy’s enormous coastline ensures that there is a beach town around for every type of traveler.
+Whether it’s the glitz and glamour of the Amalfi Coast or the laid-back, rugged beauty of Puglia, Italy’s enormous coastline ensures that there is an Italian coastal town around for every type of traveler.

 We teamed up with several other bloggers to round up some incredible beach towns in Italy–and now we have plenty of new ideas for where to soak up the sun this summer.

 Located on the Adriatic coast of Italy’s heel, Polignano a Mare is like no other beach town in Italy.

 An ancient riverbed divides the town in two, and in the middle, you’ll find the picturesque Lama Monachile, which is undoubtedly one of the most beautiful beaches in Puglia.